 You never know when an emergency will arise.
 Don’t forget to pack a waterproof first aid kit.
 This kit should at least contain gauze, surgical tape, band-aids, antiseptic ointment, scissors, matches, tweezers, cotton swabs.
 Also thermal pads, small mirror, disposable gloves, face masks, pain killers, snake bite kit, and anti-itch cream.
 And don’t forget to remind yourself and others, bring along any medications you take on a regular basis.
 You should consider attending a first aid survival course, whether in person or online, then pack a first aid manual in case an emergency arises and you can’t remember what to do.

-A Good Compass for Survival
+A Good Compass

 A good compass is always an essential part of any bug-out bag.
 Even if you think you know the area like the back of your hand, you may still get your bearings mixed up.
 In an emergency, say a fire for example, you most likely will need to run from its flames, thus losing your sense of direction in all the smoke and confusion.
 A good compass can sort things out for you when getting to safety.
 You may say, “I have a cell phone so why have a compass?”
 Ask yourself this question, “What if the cell towers are down or I no longer have service?”
 A compass is a great backup plan.